interestingagent/interestingagent/README.md

 - 👋 Hi, I’m @interestingagent
 - 👀 I’m interested in Web design and photography
-- 🌱 I’m currently learning Web Design
+- 🌱 I’m currently learning basic Web Design
 - 💞️ I’m looking to collaborate on idk, but I hope to collaborate with some great people!

 <!---